Last Updated on

 It’s not a secret that I want my travel diary to be visited by as many people as possible.
 I’m thankful to all my friends who read it, but I don’t rely solely on this kind of traffic.
 I want my travel articles to be found by people using search engines to plan their trips.
 This is why I pay attention to the topics I choose for my stories.
 As I was doing keyword research for a new travel topic, I stumbled across a term that made me smile: Disneyland crowd calendar.
 I already knew the secrets of a Disney Cast member, but I hadn’t imagined someone who wasn’t involved in any of the Disney University’s programs would need to bother with doing anything else than showing up and enjoying the visit.

-Disneyland is huge.
-Millions of people want to visit it.
-As there are only 11 Walt Disney parks in the world, you can imagine the crowds and the waiting times, especially during summer holidays.
+Disneyland is a huge realm.
+Millions of people want to visit these theme parks.
+As there are only 11 Walt Disney parks in the world, you can imagine the traffic and the waiting times, especially during summer holidays.
 The Disneyland crowd calendar starts to make sense, if you don’t want to travel to Florida only to wait in line for the most popular attractions in the park.

 I named Florida in the above example, as it is an illustration of a big traveling effort, since to me this is a far away destination.
 However, even if I chose Disneyland Paris, which is only a three hour flight from here, I’d still want to avoid those endless lines.
 As a matter of fact, if I were to travel to Florida, I’d skip amusement parks altogether, as I’d rather see South Beach and swim with the dolphins or visit the Kennedy Space Center to feel like an astronaut for one day.
 Even if I’d travel to Oregon, I wouldn’t include any amusement park among the best things to do in Portland, for instance.